-Consider enabling IMF for an agent in either of the following cases:
+Consider enabling IMF for an agent in the following cases:

-- You have a large number of process resources or mount resources under VCS control. - You have any of the agents that are IMF-aware. - See the Veritas Cluster Server Bundled Agents Reference Guide for details on whether your bundled agent is IMF-aware. - See the Veritas Cluster Server Agent for Oracle Installation and Configuration Guide for IMF-aware agents for Oracle. - See the Veritas Storage Foundation Cluster File System Installation Guide for IMF-aware agents in CFS environments.
+- You have a large number of process resources or mount resources under VCS control. - You have any of the agents that are IMF-aware.

+For information about IMF-aware agents, see the following documentation:

+■ See the Veritas Cluster Server Bundled Agents Reference Guide for details on whether your bundled agent is IMF-aware.

+■ See the Veritas Storage Foundation Cluster File System High Availability Installation Guide for IMF-aware agents in CFS environments.